Chef Dennis

 ingredients to make crabmeat and cheese stuffing in a glass bowl with a blue rubber spatula next to it

-In a bowl add the cream cheese, mayonnaise, beaten egg and old bay seasoning.
-Mix well, but it’s okay if it has some lumps in it.
+• Add the cream cheese, mayonnaise, beaten egg, and Old Bay seasoning to a large bowl.
+Mix well, but it’s okay if there are some lumps.

-Then fold in the spinach, roasted red peppers, mozzarella and crabmeat.
+• Fold the spinach, roasted red peppers, mozzarella cheese, and crab meat into the cream cheese mixture.

 Chef Dennis Tip:

 Pull the spinach apart or mix it into the cream cheese mixture first.
-It has a tendency to clump together.
+It tends to clump together.

 crabmeat and cheese stuffing all mixed together in a glass bowl with a blue rubber spatula

-Mix all the ingredients together as gently as possible so you don’t break up the crabmeat too much.
+• Mix all the ingredients together as gently as possible so you don’t break up the lumps of crab meat.

-Refrigerate the mixture for 30 minutes to let it firm up.
-If for some reason the mixture is too loose, add some bread crumbs to help hold it together.
+Refrigerate the mixture for 30 minutes to firm it up.
+If it is too loose, add some bread crumbs to help hold it together.

 Can I use other cheese in the stuffing?

-I added shredded mozzarella because of its binding properties, but cheddar, swiss or your favorite cheese could be used instead of the mozzarella.
+Yes, you can.
+I added shredded mozzarella because of its binding properties, but cheddar, Swiss, or your favorite cheese could be used instead of the mozzarella.

 salmon fillets seasoned with sea salt and black pepper in a glass baking dish

-Season the salmon fillets with sea salt and black pepper.
+Season the fillets with sea salt and black pepper.

 2 salmon fillets topped with crabmeat stuffing with panko bread crumbs on top

-*You could also sprinkle a little parmesan cheese if you want some added flavor.
+*You could also sprinkle a little Parmesan cheese for added flavor.

-Place the salmon on a baking sheet lined with parchment paper on the center rack of a preheated 350 degrees oven for 18 – 20 minutes.
+• Place the salmon on a baking sheet lined with parchment paper.
+Place the pan on the center rack of a preheated oven and bake for 18 – 20 minutes.

 baked stuffed salmon with potatoes and green beans